camdenperkins/Web-Scraping-NFL-Stats-with-Selenium-for-Tableau-Dashboards/README.md

 Josh Allen leads the pack with a commanding 394 yards, far surpassing the average and setting the tone for elite production.
 Justin Herbert follows with a strong 318-yard performance, while Brock Purdy and Daniel Jones each posted over 270 yards, placing them solidly above the mean.
 On the lower end, Jalen Hurts, Baker Mayfield, and J.J.
 McCarthy all fell below the average — yet notably, each of them still secured a win in Week 1, underscoring that passing volume isn’t always the deciding factor in game outcomes.

+# Conclusion and Personal Note
+This project showcases my ability to build a complete data pipeline—from scraping raw NFL stats with Selenium, to cleaning and structuring the data in pandas, and finally visualizing it in Tableau with calculated fields, sets, and dynamic labeling.
+It reflects not just technical proficiency, but also my focus on storytelling through data.
+Whether it's highlighting dual-threat RBs or comparing QB production, each dashboard was built to highlight meaningful insights.

+Thank you for taking the time to explore this project.
+If you enjoyed it, I invite you to check out my other work.
+If you have questions, feedback, or anything else, feel free to reach out using the contact info listed above.